California Employee Background Checks

 California is a jobseeker-friendly state that has implemented state laws in addition to the Fair Credit Reporting Act to help protect the rights of job applicants and employees.
 If you’re an employer this might make your job a little trickier when you’re running a background report.
+The California Department of Fair Employment and Housing has provided guidelines for questions an employer may ask a potential employee.
+Click here to review these guidelines.
 As a California based company, AGoodEmployee.com has already implemented tools in our system to make your reports California compliant.

 - Credit: An employer can only request a credit report for the following positions:

 - A position in the State Department of Justice

 - A position as a sworn peace officer or other law enforcement job

 - A position for which the information is required by law

 - A position that involves access to specified personal information

 - A position in which the person is a named signatory on the employer’s bank or credit card account